marcushogas/Ising-Marginalization/SNIa_Calibration/README.md

   \delta_\mathrm{stat}(z) = c\,(1+z)^n,
   \]
   with a systematic floor $\delta_\mathrm{meth}$ added in quadrature.

+Before running the notebook, make sure the following folders exist in the same directory: data/, output/, and plots/.
+These folders are used to store input data, generated results, and figures, respectively.

 The method compares the **Ising-marginalized** treatment of host-mass uncertainty with the standard **fixed (deterministic)** mass-step approach, showing that:
 - Host-mass uncertainty affects the inferred mass-step parameters $(\gamma, M_\star)$,